 In 1931, Cecil married Edith Finkelstein, a French-English stenographer who took down Herbert Hoover's speech at the 1931 Economic Conference.

 Their sons, William (called Cedric in the family), born in 1937, and Daniel, born in 1941, attended German elementary schools for a couple of years, but had most of their secondary education in French schools in Germany.
 Both boys later attended Swarthmore College near Philadelphia.
 William later obtained an LL-B. degree from the Yale Law School and a J.S.D. from the University of Mexico.
 Daniel obtained a Masters in International Relations at Johns Hopkins University and a PH,D. from Princeton in history in 1969.

-Wlliam was a law professor at the University of Puerto Rico from 1964 to 1970 and for two years thereafter was visiting professor at the University of Montana Law School.
+Wlliam was a law professor at the University of Puerto Rico from 1964 to 1970 and for two years thereafter was a visiting professor at the University of Montana Law School.
 He is now a practising lawyer in Santo Domingo, Dominican Republic.
 He is married to Inga Westerholm, born in Finland of Swedish parentage.
-They have two sons, Allan and Mark, who both attended an English boarding school.
+They have two sons, Allan and Mark.
 Allan graduated from Swarthmore College, and Mark from the College of William and Mary.
 Allan is now completing his master's in physics at the University of Texas, while supervising an undergraduate laboratory.
 William and Inga have also adopted a girl by the name of Cecilia, who is now eleven years old.
 She spent four years in the French school in Santo Domingo, and speaks English, French and Spanish.

 Submitted by Cecil Headrick (1989).

 Scanned out of the Cowley County Heritage book, Page 190 and Page 191.